-This phenomenon, known as telogen effluvium, can cause someone to look noticeably greyer within a short period of time – the source of tales about someone turning grey from shock overnight.
+This phenomenon, known as telogen effluvium, can cause someone to look noticeably greyer within a short period of time – the source of tales about someone turning gray from shock overnight.

 Although hair is a non-living structure, the follicles that produce it contain some of the most active cells in your body.
 As hair is not an essential structure, however, nutrients that are in short supply are diverted away from the follicles in times of deficiency.

 This occurs when blood capillaries supplying your follicles constrict so the flow of oxygen and nutrients to your hair is reduced.
 This is especially common during times of emotional and physical shock.
 Poor blood supply also contributes to thinning hair that is dull, lack-luster, and limp.

 Lack of vitamin C can cause hair that is misshapen, tangled, and brittle, while a lack of vitamin E, or essential fatty acids, causes hair to become dry and lack-luster.

 Brittle hair and patchy hair loss can be a sign of iron deficiency – especially if there are other symptoms of anemia such as paleness, tiredness, and fatigue.
 Patchy hair loss can also result from a lack of B vitamins, zinc, or vitamin D deficiency which leads to disordered hair cycles.

 If you’ve noticed loss of the outer third of your eyebrows or thinning eyelashes, you may have an underactive thyroid gland, which can be associated with a lack of iodine.
-Premature greying is sometimes associated with a lack of vitamins B5, B12, or a copper deficiency.
+Premature graying is sometimes associated with a lack of vitamins B5, B12, or a copper deficiency.

 Of course, everyone’s body is different, so it makes sense to check with your doctor if you have any concerns about your health.